CodyBontecou/blog/content/obsidian-git-on-ios.md

 - [Opening an existing vault on IOS](https://www.reddit.com/r/ObsidianMD/comments/wtgi57/opening_an_existing_vault_on_ios/)
 - [The Easiest Way to Connect Your Obsidian Vault with Github](https://linked-blog-starter.vercel.app/connect-obsidian-vault-with-github)
 - [The Easiest Way to Setup Obsidian Git (4 Minutes) Video](https://www.youtube.com/watch?v=5YZz38U20ws)

+## Tech stack

+This solution probably works with your device, I'm just sharing the explicit details of what I have.

+- iPhone 13 Pro Max
+- iOS v18.1
+- Obsidian v1.7.5.
+- Working Copy v6.1.8